Modeling Spatial Extremal Dependence of Precipitation Using Distributional Neural Networks: Methodology

-\item The Schlather model also comes from representation (\ref{eq:max-process-representation}), with $Y_i(\bm x) = \sqrt{2\pi} \max \{0, \epsilon_i(\bm x) \}$, where $\epsilon_i(x)$ are i.i.d. copies of a standard Gaussian process with correlation function $\rho(\boldsymbol{h})$.
-The correlation function is usually chosen from a choice of valid parametric families.
-Common examples are the powered exponential correlation function
+The Schlather model is obtained from representation (\ref{eq:max-process-representation}) by setting $\boldsymbol{Y}_i(\bm x) = \sqrt{2\pi} \max \{0, \boldsymbol{\epsilon}_i(\bm x) \}$, where $\boldsymbol{\epsilon}_i(\bm x)$ are i.i.d. copies of a standard Gaussian process with correlation function $\rho(\boldsymbol{h})$, where $\bm h = \bm x_2 - \bm x_1$.
+The Schlather model leads to stationary max-stable processes that have been successfully used, for example, to model temperature maxima \citep{Davison.2012} or minima \citep{Erhardt.2012}.
+The correlation function is usually chosen from a choice of valid parametric families that only depend on the Euclidean distance $h = \|\bm x_2 - \bm x_1 \|_2$, and therefore leads to isotropic processes.
+The most common subtypes are